James Roberts (Australian soccer): Sport and recreation advocacy

 In 1985, Roberts became President of ACT Sports House, a position that he held until 2003.
 Under his presidency, ACT Sports House became ACTSport, the peak industry body for sport in the Australian Capital Territory.
 In 2011 Roberts was once again president of ACTSport, and was still in the position in September 2013.

 Awards and honours

 In 2000, Roberts was awarded the Australian Sports Medal for his contribution to the development of sport and recreation in the Australian Capital Territory, his community service as President of ACT Sports House (later ACTSport) and for services to futsal.
 Also in 2000, he was presented with an achievement award by the CBFS (Brazilian Futsal Confederation) for his contribution to the development of futsal throughout the world.
 In 2010 Roberts was inducted into the ACT Sport Hall of Fame and has been inducted into the ACT Football Federation Hall of Fame.

 Personal life

 His son PJ is a former professional footballer and TV pundit in Asia.
+He frequents the Austrian Australia Club in Mawson ACT, Australia.
+Often keeping Kevin in check.